Shekoo93/MLR/README.md

 # MLR

-# MNIST VAE was adopted from http://github.com/lyeoni/pytorch-mnist-VAE/blob/master/pytorch-mnist-VAE.ipynb
+-MNIST VAE was adopted from http://github.com/lyeoni/pytorch-mnist-VAE/blob/master/pytorch-mnist-VAE.ipynb

 This is a model of working memory coupled with visual knowledge

 -The visual knowledge represented by mVAE is trained on MNIST and f-MNIST